ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Design

-\paragraph{Path-Aware Slicing.} For each leaf node representing a potential constraint, we compute its \emph{header path}, the ordered sequence of ancestor headers from the document root to the leaf.
+To preserve hierarchical context, we parse each Agent Instruction file into a tree structure where internal nodes represent headers at various levels (H1 through H6), leaf nodes represent content blocks (paragraphs, list items, code blocks), and edges represent containment relationships.
+This tree mirrors how humans mentally organize the document when reading it.
+For each leaf node representing a potential constraint, we compute its \emph{header path}---the ordered sequence of ancestor headers from the document root to the leaf.
 In the example above, ``Use pytest'' has the header path \texttt{[Backend, Testing]}.
 We then use an LLM to rewrite the raw instruction into a standalone, unambiguous statement that incorporates this context, producing a refined constraint like ``For backend testing, use the pytest framework for all unit and integration tests.''
 This refinement step disambiguates scope and normalizes diverse phrasings into consistent constraint statements that can be enforced without additional context.

-\paragraph{Stable Identifiers for Incrementality.} To support incremental updates, we assign each constraint a stable identifier by hashing its header path and content.
+To support incremental updates, we assign each constraint a stable identifier by hashing its header path and content.
 When a developer modifies one section of an Agent Instruction file, only constraints from that section need to be re-extracted and re-synthesized.
-Constraints from unmodified sections retain their identifiers and their previously generated checks remain valid.
-This is important for large instruction files where full re-extraction would be expensive.
+Constraints from unmodified sections retain their identifiers and their previously generated checks remain valid, which is important for large instruction files where full re-extraction would be expensive.